angular/angular/aio/content/guide/dependency-injection.md

 Services are singletons _within the scope of an injector_.
 That is, there is at most one instance of a service in a given injector.

 There is only one root injector for an app.
 Providing `UserService` at the `root` or `AppModule` level means it is registered with the root injector.
-There is just one `UserService` instance in the entire app and every class that injects `UserService` gets this service instance _unless_ you configure another provider with a _child injector_.
+There is just one `UserService` instance in the entire application and every class that injects `UserService` gets this service instance _unless_ you configure another provider with a _child injector_.

 Angular DI has a [hierarchical injection system](guide/hierarchical-dependency-injection), which means that nested injectors can create their own service instances.
 Angular regularly creates nested injectors.
 Whenever Angular creates a new instance of a component that has `providers` specified in `@Component()`, it also creates a new _child injector_ for that instance.